 - Connecting UFM Enterprise Appliance to Network/Fabric

 - Grounding Appliance

 - Power Connections and Initial Power On

 - Disassembly of Appliance from Rack

-The UFM-SDN Appliance accepts input voltages of 100-127 VAC and 200-240 VAC for all possible PS units.
-The UFM-SDN Appliance can be rack mounted and is designed for installation in a standard 19" rack.
+UFM Enterprise Appliance accepts input voltages of 100-127 VAC and 200-240 VAC for all possible PS units.
+The appliance can be rack mounted and is designed for installation in a standard 19" rack.
 The power (rear) side of the appliance includes two hot-swap power supply modules.

 The installer should use a rack capable of supporting the mechanical and environmental characteristics of a fully populated rack.